edwardarchaeology/edwardarchaeology.github.io/Pyramid.md

 ## Simple R Application with Spatial Data

 **Project description:** The chaos game is one of the classic geometric introductions into chaos theory.
 I always found it more beautiful than other simple examples like a double pendulum.
 Creating a Sierpinski triangle is extremely easy but I couldn't find an implementation in R into 3 dimensions.
 R is not the best programming language to generate dense 3D fractal point clouds but I thought it would be a fun exercise in optimization to see if I could not only build a 3D version of the 2D chaos game but also get it to render quickly in R. Additionally, I wanted to generalize the 2D chaos game, so rather than the traditional method of subtracting volumes, I wanted to calculate a 2D Sierpinski triangle over each face over a 3D Sierpinski Pyramid.
+A sneak peek of what the result was is shown in the video below:

 <img src="images/Waffle.gif?raw=true"/>